WuJie1010/WuJie1010.github.io/README.md

 ## Awards & Honors
+- 2021.10: Top-1 in the Action Recognition Track of the [Visual Inductive Priors for Data-Efficient Computer Vision” challenges](https://vipriors.github.io/challenges/) (ICCV2021 Workshop)
 - 2021.4: Top-2 in the Anomaly detection Track of the [2021 AI CITY CHALLENGE](https://www.aicitychallenge.org/) (CVPR2021 Workshop)
 - 2020.7: Top-1 in the Specific Anomaly Detection Track of the [2020 CitySCENE CHALLENGE](https://cityscene.github.io/#/) (ACMMM2020 Multimedia Grand Challenge)
 - 2020.4: Top-1 in the Anomaly detection Track of the [2020 AI CITY CHALLENGE](https://www.aicitychallenge.org/) (CVPR2020 Workshop)